waleeda/oldWikiArt/README.md

 beneath each image while the sheet layout shows only the artwork image.
 The grid layout now uses a staggered grid so images keep their original aspect ratio just like on iOS.

+The latest update adds Material You dynamic color support on Android 12+ devices, automatically adapting the app theme to the user's wallpaper.

+## Future improvements

+- Cache paintings for offline viewing
+- Port additional iOS features such as artwork collections
+- Explore a Jetpack Compose UI rewrite